-Feature Gateway Appliance Gateway Service Network configuration Can be done from the Configurable with standard DNS servers Administration Console. operating system utilities.
+Feature Gateway Appliance Gateway Service Network configuration Can be done from the Administration Configurable with standard operating DNS servers Console. system utilities.
 Gateways Network interface cards Host names Date and time Can be done from the Administration Console.
 Configurable with standard operating system utilities.
 Rewriter: number of URLs that can be rewritten There is a set limit, although the limit has been increased.
 No limit.
 Rewriter: profiles Can do word pattern matches in Word profiles and Character profiles.
 Can only do word pattern matches in Character profiles.
 Rewriter: Word profiles Case sensitive.
 Case insensitive.
 Rewriter: Special tokens for Word profiles Not supported.
 Supports the [w]. [ow], [ep], [ew], and [oa] options.
 Rewriter: webcal Unsupported.
 Supported.
 Cache directory Separate protected partition (COS).
 Uses Apache-caching.
 The cached files are stored in clear text.
 The operating system must be configured to protect this directory.
-For more information on the Apache model, see "Caching Guide" (http:// httpd.apache.org/docs/2.2/ caching.html).
+For more information on the Apache model, see "Caching Guide" (http://httpd.apache.org/docs/2.2/caching.html).
 Cache freshness configuration options Fully supported.
 Limited support.
 Custom cache control headers Supported.
 Unsupported.
+Caching behavior For more information, see "Configuring Caching Options" in the Novell Access Manager 3.1 SP5 Access Gateway Guide .